beetwo/website/source/team/laura.html.md

 email: 'stefan.haebich [at] beeone.at'
 ---

 Stefan knows where everything’s at.
-He also takes good care that things aren’t getting overly serious.
+He combines a huge expertise in leading organisations and teams with a deep understanding of digitalisation.
+With his sense of humor he also takes good care that things aren’t getting overly serious.